A new book if you like reading tales

 - School students thinking about what podiatry is about and why feet are important.

 Available in paperback and as an ebook

 The substance in brief

-The content primarily defines the causes of common foot conditions, without suggesting that you should have a go or what treatment is best.
-Conditions are included that add to the image of the ‘Ugh Factor’ which may appear familiar and even attract comedy; sweaty feet, chilblains, ingrown toenails and ‘verrucas’ – all too commonly thought of as disorders of no consequence.
-Feet are an essential body organ.
-They are the first contact with the ground; the means to propel us forward, support us through our lives and allow us to climb, run and swim.
+The content primarily defines the causes of common foot conditions without suggesting that you should have a go or what treatment is best.
+Conditions are included that add to the image of the ‘Ugh Factor’, which may appear familiar and even attract comedy; sweaty feet, chilblains, ingrown toenails and ‘verrucas’ – all too commonly thought of as disorders of no consequence.
+The feet are an essential body organ.
+They are the first contact with the ground, the means to propel us forward, support us through our lives and allow us to climb, run and swim.
 They act as sensory organs that let us know what type of surface exists under our body.
 This book is illustrated.
-Topics and questions are referenced and the content list will help locate subjects, together with the index at the end that can act as a cross-reference.
+Topics and questions are referenced; the content list will help locate subjects, and the index at the end can act as a cross-reference.

 Read the Foreward by Professor Tim Kilmartin, FRCPodS